 From award-winning author Karen Blumenthal comes this deep and passionate look at the riveting history of the fight for reproductive rights in the United States.
-Tracing the path to the landmark decision in Roe v.
+Tracing the path from the 19th century to the landmark decision in Roe v.
 Wade and the continuing battle for women's rights, Blumenthal examines, in a straightforward tone, the root causes of the current debate around abortion and repercussions that have affected generations of American women.

 This eye-opening book, with its journalistic look at the history of abortion, is the perfect tool to facilitate difficult discussions and awareness of a topic that is rarely touched on in school but affects each and every young person.
 Clear, accessible, and nuanced, and complete with a discussion of recent pushback and restrictions on reproductive rights, this is an important and necessary book for a new decade.